Hetzner Provider

 Troubleshooting

 Server creation fails with resource unavailability â The selected location may be out of capacity for the requested server type.
-Configure spec.cluster.hetzner.fallbackLocations to try alternative datacenter locations automatically:
+Configure spec.provider.hetzner.fallbackLocations to try alternative datacenter locations automatically:

 context deadline exceeded or connection errors â Verify HCLOUD_TOKEN is valid and has read/write permissions.
 Check connectivity with curl -sI https://api.hetzner.cloud/v1/servers -H "Authorization: Bearer $HCLOUD_TOKEN".